aws-amplify/aws-sdk-android/README.md

 Otherwise, use Android Studio to open the project and build the sub-project(s) of your choice and check the `build` folder for `libs` or `output/aar`.

-#### Developing

-The recommended IDE is Android Studio, but you should be able to use your favorite IDE as long as it supports Gradle.

 #### Issues with unit tests on Windows

 If you are using a Windows machine, unit tests that involve file deletion can fail because the filesystem does not respond well to `file.delete()`.